 Figure 2.
 Changes in factors of self-efficacy before and after writing program.

-Correlation between self-efficacy and achievement in writing
+Correlation between self-efficacy and writing achievement

-A Pearson correlation coefficient was computed to assess the relationship between the two measures of writing self-efficacy (before and after intervention program) and achievement.
+A Pearson correlation coefficient was computed to assess the relationship between the two measurements of writing self-efficacy (before and after intervention program) and writing achievement.
 The correlations are listed in Table 3.
-There was no correlation between the first measure of self-efficacy and achievement, r=0.11 p>0.05, indicating that the students did not reasonably evaluate their writing abilities.
+There was no correlation between the first measurement of self-efficacy and achievement, r=0.11 p>0.05, indicating that the students did not reasonably evaluate their writing abilities.
 In contrast, there was a positive correlation between post-program self-efficacy and achievement, r=0.29 p<0.05, so that the greater the self-efficacy, the higher the achievement.
 Of the three factors, only ideation and conventions correlated with achievement.

 Table 3